 About the project

-To understand and define what community wellbeing is, we are developing a model that articulates the relationships between individual and community wellbeing.
+To understand and define what community wellbeing is, we developed a model that articulates the relationships between individual and community wellbeing.

 The project is a collaboration with Warwick and Birmingham Universities, in partnership with Spirit of 2012 and the Centre for Ageing Better.

-Led by Dr Laura Kudrna and Dr Oyinlola Oyebode, the team are also looking at how this relationship is different for different people and in different places.
+Led by Dr Laura Kudrna and Dr Oyinlola Oyebode, the team also looked at how this relationship is different for different people and in different places.

 The project includes a qualitative review of existing evidence and discussions with stakeholders to inform a new model setting out different aspects of individual and community wellbeing, and how they are related.

 It also includes quantitative data analysis using the new model.

 Finally, it is informed by interviews with stakeholders in places to understand the barriers and trade-offs involved in seeking better outcomes for people and places in more detail.